 About me

 It also serves as a home of travel tales, travel tips, and photographs.
-I try to minimise junk but I love abandoned buildings, old aircraft dumping sites, shipwrecks and stuff like that, so they may find their way in here.
+I love abandoned buildings, old aircraft dumping sites, shipwrecks and stuff like that, so they may find their way in here.

-Suffering from homesickness as a child, I was not a born traveller – and growing up in the Eastern Block, my choices were somewhat limited.
+Suffering from homesickness as a child, I was not a born traveller – and growing up in East Germany, my choices were somewhat limited.
 But growing up in Germany also meant the great privilege of free school and university education, and later on, a scholarship.
-So I am never going to waste this for anything and I have always worked in my trained profession full-time and like most of us, I have to earn a salary to go travelling!
+So, I have been working in the job I studied for for the past… err, 25 years, and I am never going to waste this for anything.
+I have always worked in my trained profession full-time and like most of us, I have to earn a salary to go travelling.

-I did my first “big” trip only between university and my first job – fourteen days of backpacking in Thailand – I felt like I was conquering the world!
-And I still like that feeling of setting off, seeing new places, not necessarily keeping the comforts of home, but seeking out new places and experiences takes priority over luxury and holiday vibes.
+I did my first “big” trip only between university and my first job – fourteen days of backpacking in Thailand with funds from my part-time nursing job.
+I felt like I was conquering the world.
+And I still love that feeling of setting off, seeing new places, not necessarily keeping the comforts of home, but seeking out new places and experiences.
+My travel style has changed over the past years, as I have acquired a home, as husband and a bunch of cats.
+I go away on much shorter trips these days.
+I sometimes travel with my husband, but most of my trips are actually solo!
 I tend to stay off the beaten track and look for little-visited places with history and culture that deserve more recognition, eat and buy local and not have a huge carbon footprint.

 But what’s with the Holiday Golightly title?